impresso/CLEF-HIPE-2020/README.md

 More information on training and system response formats to come end of october.

-#### OCR quality

-OCR quality corresponds to real-life setting, i.e. it varies according to digitization time and archival material.
-We do not provide different OCR versions of same texts, but will provide an OCR quality assessment measure alongside each article, as well as images (to be confirmed).

 #### Tagset, Annotation campaign & inter-annotator agreements